Skip to content

 Prompt Enhancer

-VLM first analyzes the input image (if provided) and then generates a longer prompt based on the short prompt to incorporate both the input image and the short prompt
+VLM first analyzes the input image (if provided), then generates a longer prompt that combines image context and your short prompt.

 Complex Actions

-When changing duration or FPS parameters, model will print number of sections that will be generated
+When changing duration or FPS, the model prints how many sections will be generated.

 Each video section can have its own prompt suffix, which can be used to change the prompt over time